 Simply it’s Shrimp Cutlet Burger.
 It’s a burger with shrimp patty that is covered in panko breadcrumbs and deep-fried.
 The best way to describe Ebi Katsu is it’s a shrimp version of tonkatsu (pork) or chicken katsu.
 Wrapped in a crispy panko shell, it’s so good with tartar sauce and shredded cabbage inside soft burger buns.

-Today not only we’re making it at home, we’re going to make BAKED Ebi Katsu, instead of deep frying!
+Today not only we’re making it at home, but we’re also going to make BAKED Ebi Katsu, instead of deep-frying!

 We pre-toast the panko in a frying pan till it turns the optimal golden brown color.
 That way, panko looks like they are deep fried and the texture of panko is crisp as if they were deep fried.
 Here’s a quick video to show you on how I did it for tonkatsu.